Executing external commands

 'Monday\n'

-You can also use legacy methods
+You can also use the legacy methods

 subprocess.getstatusoutput()